 What is Skyrunning, you might ask?

-Skyrunning is one of the fast growing styles of running.
-It is by no means new, the earliest official Skyrunning races happened more than 20 years ago.
-For one reason or another, runners all over the globe are signing up for these races at record pace.
-I’ve been fortunate enough to race Skyraces all over the globe, from the Canary Islands, to Norway, end even Hong Kong.
-These races are often held in incredibly aesthetic locations and the course don’t shy away from difficult and technical terrain.
+Skyrunning is one of the fastest growing styles of running.
+It is by no means new- the earliest official Skyrunning races happened more than 20 years ago- but lately runners all over the globe are signing up for these races at record pace.
+I’ve been fortunate enough to race Skyraces all over the globe, from the Canary Islands, to Norway, and even Hong Kong.
+These races are often held in incredibly aesthetic locations with courses that don’t shy away from being difficult and covering technical terrain.
 This past season, I shifted gears, stepped down from ultras and set my sights on racing the US Skyrunner Series.

 Skyrunning is made up of three disciplines: Vertical Kilometer (VK), Sky, and Ultra.
 VK’s are an all-out uphill race, generally about 5k in distance and with a full kilometer (3200 feet for those vertically challenged) of ascent.
 Skyraces are no longer than a marathon, and the Ultras are longer than a marathon.
 The essence of Skyrunning is to race the most aesthetic route to the top of a mountain, or several, and then back down.
-The races often include scree, off-trail, or even technical terrain.
-They sure aren’t the neighborhood 5k.
+The races often include scree, off-trail, and highly technical terrain.
+They are definitley far from the neighborhood 5k.

 The US Skyrunner series is made up of five races, three of which count for an overall series standing at the end of the season.
 Technically, you could race all five races and throw out your two lowest placings for the overall ranking.
 I chose to race the Whiteface Skyrace in New York, The Rut in Montana, and the series championship at the Flagstaff Skyrace in Arizona.
 This schedule lined up with a full season schedule for me that included two of the World Skyrunning Extreme Series races in Tromso, Norway and Glencoe, Scotland.